County Directory of Information & Services | Public Alerts | Public Information | County Contact Information

 Cryptosporidiosis (cryp·to·spo·ri·di·o·sis)

-Click on Image to View the Cryptosporidiosis Life Cycle
+Click to View Cryptosporidiosis Life Cycle Adobe PDF Document

 Cryptosporidiosis is transmitted by the fecal-oral route (for example, swallowing contaminated recreational/untreated water, eating raw or undercooked contaminated food) by ingestion of cysts of the parasite Cryptosporidium parvum.
 The usual incubation period is 2-10 days with typical symptoms of watery diarrhea, abdominal cramps, and low-grade fever; however, asymptomatic infection is also common.
 The symptoms last up to 2 weeks in healthy individuals.
 Those who have a weakened immune system may experience prolonged illness.